Starrybelle15/Tech-Internship/README.md

 🛠 CHALLENGES AND PROCESSES THAT OCCURED DURING THE INTERNSHIP

-1. Data Collection
+STEP 1.
+DATA COLLECTION
 We gathered four datasets across different medical specialties:
 1. CARDIOLOGY (CONGENITAL HEART DISEASE).docx
 2. ENDOCRINOLOGY.docx (part 1 & 2)
 3. OPHTHALMOLOGY.docx
 4. OTORHINOLARYNGOLOGY.docx (part 1-5)

-Each dataset was placed in the Datasets/ folder.
+Each dataset was placed in the docs/ folder.
-Our data gathering report is stored in the Documentation/ folder.
+Our data gathering report is also stored in the docs/ folder.

+🧪 .
+METHODS BY WHICH THE DATA WAS GATHERED:

+Keywords: definition, epidemiology, causes, risk factors, etc of the various diseases
+Selected: Review articles, meta-analyses, clinical practice guidelines, and patient education content.
+Cross-verified data across sources.

+Extracted:
+Definitions, symptoms, causes, risk factors, diagnosis, treatment, prevention, FAQs, epidemiology, prevention, complications.

+💾 File Format and Size of Microsoft Word .docx that were created during the period of this internship which was later converted to .txt for model integration.
+They include:
+1. ENDOCRINOLOGY Part 1.docx - 5.3MB
+2. ENDOCRINOLOGY Part 2.docx - 721KB
+3. Ophthalmology (EYE AND VISION).docx - 6.7MB
+4. OTORHINOLARYNGOLOGY.docx - 4.9MB
+5. OTORHINOLARYNGOLOGY Part 2.docx - 4.7MB (might be heavier)
+6. OTORHINOLARYNGOLOGY Part 3.docx - 4.6MB
+7. OTORHINOLARYNGOLOGY Part 4.docx - 4MB
+8. OTORHINOLARYNGOLOGY Part 5.docx - 126KB
+9. Team 4 Congenital heart diseases.docx - 2.5MB

 CHALLENEGS THAT WERE FACED DURING THE GATHERING PROCESS OF THE AFORE MENTIONED DATASETS: